MrArtyD/TicTacToe/README.md

+# TicTacToe
-# This was my project for university with simple AI mode and PvP.
+This was my project for university with simple AI mode and PvP.